mstrap/bugtraq/README.txt

 Git client with a concrete issue ID.

-* bugtraq.logregex (mandatory) and
+* bugtraq.logregex (mandatory),
+  bugtraq.loglinkregex (optional) and
-  bugtraq.logregex<N> (optional)
+  bugtraq.logfilterregex (optional)

 specify Perl Compatible Regular Expressions[3] which will be used to extract the issue ID from a commit message.

+logregex must contain exactly one matching group, which extracts BUGIDs.

+If present, loglinkregex will be applied before logregex.
+It must contain exactly one matching group, which extracts parts from the commit message that should show up as a link. logregex will then be applied to every such link to extract the actual BUGID (which is a part of the entire link).
+If loglinkregex is set, logregex must extract exactly one BUGID.

+If present, logfilterregex will be applied before logregex (or loglinkregex, resp.).
+Is must contain exactly one matching group which extracts arbitrary parts of the commit message that will be used as input for logregex (or loglinkregex, resp.).

-logregex must contain exactly one matching group, which represents the extracted BUGID.
-There may be additional non-matching groups ('(?:'). logregex matches case-sensitive unless explicitly set to case- insensitive ('(?i)').
+Every of these regular expressions may contain additional non-matching groups ('(?:') and matches case-sensitive unless explicitly set to case-insensitive ('(?i)').
+The overall extraction looks as follows:

-If there are optional logregex1, logregex2, ... present, the extracted results of logregex is used as input for logregex1, the result of logregex1 is used as input of logregex2 and so on. logregex1 ... logregexN must be consecutively numbered and will be applied in numbering order.
-If any of logregex ... logregexN do not match, no BUGID will be extracted.
+  commit message -> logfilterregex -> loglinkregex -> logregex -> BUGID

-Example: with logregex set to
+Example: with logfilterregex set to

   [Ii]ssues?:?(\s*(,|and)?\s*#\d+)+

+loglinkregex set to

+  #\d+

-and logregex1 set to
+logregex set to

-  (\d+)
+  \d+

 and having a commit message like

-  Issues #3, #4 and #5: Git Bugtraq Configuration options (see #12)
+  Issues #3, #4 and #5: Git Bugtraq Configuration options (see rule #12)

-logregex will pick "Issues #3, #4 and #5" and logregex1 will pick "3", "
+logfilterregex will pick "Issues #3, #4 and #5", loglinkregex will pick "#3", "#4", "#5" and logregex will pick "3", "4" and "5".
-4" and "5".

-Note: in Git-Config-like files, backslashes needs to be escaped (see section 5).
+Note: in Git-Config-like files, backslashes need to be escaped (see section 5).

 * bugtraq.enabled (optional)